 USGS has struggled with making their data relevant to a wide audience.
 Together with the growth team I interviewed users from three different user groups identified by the stakeholder survey: home and land owners, planners, and environmental activists.
 From these interviews, we formed three provisional personas which formed the basis for the growth strategy.

-I also conducted comparative research to explore how other applications onboard users to their maps.
+I conducted comparative research to explore how other applications onboard users to their maps.
 This ensured that I followed patterns that would feel natural to users.
+I gained insights to:

-The onboarding experiences that allow users to swipe involve less friction for the user; it feels more like one step rather than several.
+Create as little friction as possible.
+The onboarding experiences allow users to swipe or scroll, which involves less friction for the user.
+Interacting with onboarding content in this way feels more like one step rather than several.

-During ideation I collaborated with a growth team to fleshed out a strategy to serve the three personas.
+During ideation I collaborated with a growth team to flesh out a strategy serving the three personas.
 I presented this strategy to the design team to inform their work on the UI.
-The main pillars are:
+The mechanisms for engagement are:

 Notifications such as Reminders, Alerts, and a Welcome Series

-Engaging content like blog posts and photo/video content
+Engaging content like blog posts, news, and photo/video content

 Sharing 4/8 users I interviewed would share (or liked to be shared with) if something critical happened, so making all content shareable

-Don’t be too attached.
 Content was heavily scoped by the time I arrived at wireframing - which meant I was thinking too prescriptively about the solution and spent too much time making each wireframe “work.”
-Wireframes are all about coming up with many creative solutions, not just iterations of one solution, so in the future I’ll create a better separation between knowing the problem and pre-determining how to solve it - by wireframing more quickly and less perfectly.
+Wireframes are all about coming up with many creative solutions, not just iterations of one solution, so in the future I’ll create a better separation between knowing the problem and how to solve it - by wireframing more quickly and less perfectly.